jin62304/jin62304.github.io/index.md

 <br/>

 # News
-* 07/2024 "Revisiting Under-represented Knowledge of Latin American Literature in Large Language Models" has been accepted to <span style="color:rgb(73, 120, 173)">ECAI 2024</span>.
+* 09/2024 "PANDA: Persona Attributes Navigation for Detecting and Alleviating Overuse Problem in Large Language Models" has been accepted to <span style="color:rgb(73, 120, 173)">EMNLP 2024</span>.
+* 09/2024 "Where am I?
+Large Language Models Wandering between Semantics and Structures in Long Contexts" has been accepted to <span style="color:rgb(73, 120, 173)">EMNLP 2024</span>.
+* 09/2024 "Search if you don't know!
+Knowledge-Augmented Korean Grammatical Error Correction with Large Language Models" has been accepted to <span style="color:rgb(73, 120, 173)">Findings of EMNLP 2024</span>.

 # Research Interest
+* Natural Language Processing
+* Dialogue System
 * Information Extraction and Retrieval
-* Dialogue System
 * Large Language Model
-* Natural Language Processing
 * Deep Learning
 <br/>